StrongerBC future skills grant

 About the StrongerBC future skills grant

 The StrongerBC future skills grant (FSG) is open to British Columbians aged 19 years or older regardless of financial need.
-The grant covers up to $3,500 per learner for eligible course costs associated with short-term skills training at public universities and colleges in BC.
+The grant covers up to a lifetime maximum of $3,500 per learner for eligible course costs associated with short-term skills training at public universities and colleges in BC.

 Student Eligibility